JulianFriedl/challenge-bot/docs/blocking_functions_discord_bot.md

 2. **Concurrency Through Cooperation**: The magic of `asyncio`'s concurrency model comes from the `await` keyword.
 When a coroutine encounters `await`, it's signaling to the event loop that it's okay to pause execution of the current coroutine and work on something else.
 Later, once the awaited operation is complete (e.g., data has been fetched from a network), the loop will resume the coroutine from where it left off.

 3. **I/O Operations**: One of the primary use cases for asynchronous programming is handling I/O-bound operations efficiently.
 Traditional synchronous I/O operations would block the entire application until they complete.
-With `asyncio`, when a coroutine starts an I/O operation (like a web request), it will `await` the result, letting the event loop handle other tasks in the meantime.
+With `asyncio`, when a coroutine starts an I/O operation (like a Ib request), it will `await` the result, letting the event loop handle other tasks in the meantime.

 ### Event Loop's Role in the Discord Bot